XiyunYue/Harry-Potter-and-the-Matting-Muggles/README.md

 - If the output matte has either all 0’s or all 1’s it is invalid.
 If the output matte has any other value, it is invalid.
 - Testing whether the color of our extracted foreground changes when combined with the new background.
 Lastly, check if the algorithm for combining the background is correct.

+### Credits
+This code was developed for purely academic purposes as part of the module EEP55C22-202223: COMPUTATIONAL METHODS.